getodk/docs/docs/central-api-accounts-and-users.rst

 **DELETE /v1/projects/{projectId}/app-users/{id}**

+.. raw:: html

-You don't have to delete a ``App User``\  in order to cut off its access.
-Using a ``User``\ 's credentials you can simply `log the App User's session out </central-api-authentication/#revoking-an-app-user>`__ using its token.
+  <p>You don't have to delete a <code>App User</code> in order to cut off its access.
+Using a <code>User</code>'s credentials you can simply <a href="/central-api-authentication/#revoking-an-app-user">log the App User's session out</a> using its token.
 This will end its session without actually deleting the App User, which allows you to still see it in the configuration panel and inspect its history.
-This is what the administrative panel does when you choose to "Revoke" the App User.

-That said, if you do wish to delete the App User altogether, you can do so by issuing a ``DELETE``\  request to its resource path.
-App Users cannot delete themselves.
+This is what the administrative panel does when you choose to &quot;Revoke&quot; the App User.</p><p>That said, if you do wish to delete the App User altogether, you can do so by issuing a <code>DELETE</code> request to its resource path.
+App Users cannot delete themselves.</p>

 .. dropdown:: Request